Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

 ### Implementing Cache-Aside in Relecloud Lite

+To implement the Cache-Aside, we need somewhere to help us handle the throughput and responses required by application on that scale.
+That's where **Redis** comes along, in Azure the **Azure Cache for Redis**, helps us bringing a critical low-latency and high-throughput data storage solution to modern applications.
+It can be used as a distributed data or content cache, a session store, a message broker, and more.
+Know more about the **Azure Cache for Redis**, [here](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview)!

+1. To use the pattern, we need to deploy Azure for Redis.
+Use the following command to deploy Redis.

+    ```pwsh
+    az redis create --location eastus2 --name rwa-cache --resource-group $resourceGroupName --sku Basic --vm-size c0
+    ```
+1. Wait for the deployment, it can take some time.
+1. Verify in your Resource Group the Azure Cache for Redis resource.
+1. Now, that it is available, we need to create our Cache-Aside pattern to our ReleCloudLite

 ### Cache-Aside in Relecloud Concerts
 Take a look for the Cache-Aside pattern implementation in our main application.